TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 21/Revelation 21.1.md

 ---

-And I saw a new heaven and a new earth: for the first heaven and the first earth are passed away; and the sea is no more.
+I saw a new heaven and a new earth: for the first heaven and the first earth have passed away, and the sea is no more.